 We arrived in Amsterdam next morning and our first thought was: “It is so cold here!”
-It was some 12 degrees Celsius, and I put my winter jacket on.
+It was some 12 degrees Celsius then, and I put my winter jacket on.
 And that’s in two weeks before summer.

-Over the next week we saw that the weather here is changeable.
+Over the next week we saw that the weather here changes a lot.
 One day it’s rainy and cold.
 The other day sun is shining and it’s quite warm – with 20 or more degrees Celsius.
-But some days were like this: few hours it’s raining, few hours – sunny, then again there is rain plus strong wind.
+But on some days we had mix of all this: few hours it’s raining, few hours – sunny, then again there is rain plus strong wind.

 Yes, we have said that about Spanish and North Italian people already.
 But people in the Netherlands are even more kind!
 It might seem impossible.
 But it is so!